Smith Wigglesworth (Evangelist) Wiki, Quotes, Books

 Smith Wigglesworth Early Life:

 A former plumber who travelled the world preaching, Wigglesworth was among the key early preachers of the Pentecostalism, whose practitioners are known in some circles as “holy rollers”, so named for the behaviour of early adherents, some of whom literally rolled on the ground in spiritual ecstasy.
-Today, Wigglesworth remains an important inspiration for the modern Pentecostal movement, and nearly an entire cottage industry exists selling Wigglesworth writings and biographies.
-He helped define one of the most iconic aspects of the religion, namely, speaking in tongues.

 Smith Wigglesworth